diegofan-code/fast-api-webscraper/README.md

-# **Fast-api-webscraper with Heroko**
+# **Fast-api-webscraper with Heroku**

-This is a simple webscraper using FastApi deploy with Heroko
+This is a simple webscraper using FastApi deploy with Heroku

 ## **Install dependences**